Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Results

 \subsubsection{Very metal-poor giant: HD122563}

 For HD122563, the 1D LTE titanium abundances are $2.09\pm0.03$ when inferred from \ion{Ti}{I} lines, and $2.54\pm0.02$ from \ion{Ti}{II} lines.
-These values are somewhat lower than the 1D LTE values of \citet{Sitnova_2020}, who found 2.19 for \ion{Ti}{I} and 2.58 for \ion{Ti}{II}.
+These values are somewhat lower than the 1D LTE values of \citet{Sitnova_2020}, who find 2.19 for \ion{Ti}{I} and 2.58 for \ion{Ti}{II}.

-The red giant suffers from the largest non-LTE effects: For \ion{Ti}{I} they amount to a correction of $+0.32$ dex, such that the titanium abundance increases to $2.41\pm0.02$.
+The red giant suffers from the largest non-LTE effects: for \ion{Ti}{I} they amount to a correction of $+0.32$ dex, such that the titanium abundance increases to $2.41\pm0.02$.
 For \ion{Ti}{II} the overall correction is just $+0.03$ dex, giving $2.57\pm0.02$ for \ion{Ti}{II}.
-The effects are much larger than those in Arcturus (\sect{results_arcturus}) due to the much lower metallicity of HD122563 that leads to greater overionisation.
+The effects are much larger than those in Arcturus (\sect{results_arcturus}) due to the much lower metallicity of HD122563, which leads to greater over-ionisation.

-Although the non-LTE correction on \ion{Ti}{I} found here is larger than that found by \citet{Sitnova_2020} ($+0.21$ dex), it turns out that the 1D non-LTE abundances of that work and this are in good agreement, as \citet{Sitnova_2020} found 2.40 for \ion{Ti}{I} and 2.60 for \ion{Ti}{II}.
+Although the non-LTE correction on \ion{Ti}{I} found here is larger than that found by \citet{Sitnova_2020} ($+0.21$ dex), it turns out that the 1D non-LTE abundances from that work and this one are in good agreement; \citet{Sitnova_2020} find 2.40 for \ion{Ti}{I} and 2.60 for \ion{Ti}{II}.

 The 1D LTE ionisation imbalance $\imbalance$ is found to also be the most severe of all the stars in this sample: $\imbalance = -0.45\pm0.08$ dex.
 The large non-LTE correction for \ion{Ti}{I}, and the correspondingly small correction for \ion{Ti}{II}, thus greatly improves this: $\imbalance = -0.16\pm0.08$ dex.
 Hence, it is found that, although 1D non-LTE improves the ionisation imbalance, it does not completely remove it.
 This motivates further study beyond 1D non-LTE for red giants.
 In other words, 3D non-LTE calculations.